GlobalEcologyLab/Mammoth/README.md

 The second script also produces plots of temporal abundance for the example simulations, and creates maps of extirpation time and the difference in extirpation time for a scenario run with and without human harvesting.

-All niche samples are available on reasonable request from Damien A Fordham (damien.fordham@adelaide.edu.au).
+Additional niche samples are available on reasonable request.

 Additionally, scripts found in `extras/` directory can be used to recreate the sampling effort map in the supporting information of the main manuscript.